 Council cracks down on litter and dog fouling

-Hastings Borough Council is launching a major initiative to crack down on litter and dog fouling in the borough.
+Hastings Borough Council has launched a major initiative to crack down on litter and dog fouling in the borough.

 Cllr Colin Fitzgerald, the council’s lead member for the environment, explained :- “Like all residents and visitors to the borough, we want Hastings to be tidy and clean.
 We want it to be a pleasant place to live, work and visit.
 We are proud of our borough and we know our community is too.